 Humans process information better visually than by any other means.
 With 90% of the data transmitted to the human brain being visual, its not surprising that the visual arts is such a diverse and far-reaching mode of cultural transmission.
 Documenting a community's values and history, inciting social change through protest, creating cohesion and engagement with collaborative endeavors, inspiring spiritual illumination and transcendence with divine visions, evoking patriotism with nationalistic messages, or simply entertaining or uplifting with witty observations or comic spoofs are among the many ways the visual arts interpret society for us.
 A culture can become strongly identified with a particular style of visual art--or for being a society in which artistic risk-taking flourishes.
 From the nationalistic public art of Oslo's City Hall, to the 2nd century Buddhist paintings adorning the walls the Ajanta Caves in India, or the community-created murals of Hermans Mirabel in the Dominican Republic, the visual arts show us a dimension of a culture's people.

-Are you curious about the Naive art genre?
-Then check out BCD's Q & A with Mira Francetic Malcic, the curator of the Croatian Museum of Naive Art in Zagreb.
-Mira offers insights into this "art of the people" movement and an introduction to how it got started in Croatia in the mid-1930s.
-Learn about the personal & professional histories of some Croatia's Naive art luminaries such as Ivan Generalic, Emerik Feješ, Matija Skurjeni and Ivan Rabuzin.
-Connect with a piece of Croatia's history, and get a new appreciation for a distinct segment of 20th century art.
+Meet Mira Francetic Malcic, for a tour of the Croatian Museum of Naive Art in Zagreb.
+Mira offers insights into this "art of the people" movement and an introduction to how it got started in Croatia in the mid-1930s, now a distinct segment of 20th century art.

 Ever wonder what a work of art means to its creator?
 Here's a chance to hear the meaning behind eight powerful pieces by painter & print-maker Iréne Jensen who has called Iceland's capital of Reykajvic home for over 20 years.
 Her art work is very much inspired by the light and contrasts of Iceland's landscape--and her own observations about the journey of life.
 Read on to view some of her stunning & thought-provoking pieces and hear from the artist herself on the personal adventures, philosophical musings & social commentary they represent.